e-j-w/ChartOfNuclides/README.md

 | F11        | Toggle fullscreen mode |
 | P          | Toggle performance stats debug overlay |

+## Disclaimer

+Authors make no guarantee of the accuracy or completeness of the information provided.
+As stated in the [license](COPYING.md), this program is provided without any warranty.
+Please file a bug report if you spot any inaccuracies (where the data reported by the program differs from the ENSDF data).

 ## Acknowledgements

-A slightly modified version of the [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) library by Jonathan Dearborn is used for for text rendering.
+A slightly modified version of the [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) library by Jonathan Dearborn is used for text rendering.